Tuesday, July 14, 2026

 in the risky category and should be approached with extreme caution.

-If you are asking “is MyPassiveTrades scam”, the safest answer is:
+If you are asking “is MyPassiveTrades scam”, the safest practical answer is: do not deposit funds unless the broker can provide strong, independently verifiable proof of regulation and ownership.

-If you got scammed by MyPassiveTrades, please report about this to us – Report a Scam Forex Broker or write to us at [email protected].
+If you got scammed by MyPassiveTrades, please report this to us – Report a Scam Forex Broker or write to us at [email protected].